User Personas – Uncovering the Power of Personas

 How to build the User Personas?

 Understanding user personas starts with the basics.
 What is the user’s demographic?
 And what are the user’s goals?
 What are their pain points?
 These are the questions that UX designers must ask themselves when developing user personas.
-With this information, UX designers can create a user persona that accurately reflects the target user.
+With this information, UX designers can create a persona that accurately reflects the target user.

 Building a user persona is before the design and not a simple task.
 Here are some practical tips for UX designers to keep in mind when developing a marketing persona: